sorare/api/README.md

 While the Cards themselves are stored on the Ethereum blockchain (or in the Starkware rollup) we support an API that provides more detailed information.

-Our API is using the [GraphQL](https://graphql.org/) query language and documented in our [GraphQL playground](https://api.sorare.com/graphql/playground).
+The Sorare API is provided by [GraphQL](https://graphql.org/).
+Documentation can be found under the Docs section in the [GraphQL playground](https://api.sorare.com/graphql/playground).

 ## Authentication

 ### Pre-requisites

-Before being authenticated with an `Authorization` HTTP header, all requests performed on our GraphQL API need:
+Before being authenticated with an `Authorization` HTTP header, all requests performed against our GraphQL API need:

 - a valid `_sorare_session_id` HTTP cookie that you'll need to pass to all future API requests
 - a valid `csrf-token` that you'll need to pass as a `x-csrf-token` HTTP header to all future API requests

 While using our [GraphQL playground](https://api.sorare.com/graphql/playground), the `_sorare_session_id`, the `x-csrf-token` are set automatically by the playground and your browser.

-Please also make sure to specify the `content-type` HTTP header to `application/json`.
+Please also make sure to set the `content-type` HTTP header to `application/json`.

 To authenticate yourself programmatically through our GraphQL API you'll need:

 - your email
 - the **hashed version** of your password

 Your **password needs to be hashed** client-side using a salt.
-The salt can be retrieved alongside the `_sorare_session_id` and `csrf-token` with a HTTP GET request on our `https://api.sorare.com/api/v1/users/<youremail>` endpoint:
+The salt can be retrieved alongside the `_sorare_session_id` and `csrf-token` with a HTTP GET request against our `https://api.sorare.com/api/v1/users/<youremail>` endpoint:

 **Example:**